Playful-Cloud/Playful-Cloud/README.md

 ***👋 Hi, I’m Jay Pantaleon (@Playful-Cloud)**
-Business Analyst & Strategic Consultant | Business owner/founder
+ - Business Analyst & Strategic Consultant | Business owner/founder | Aspiring Data Engineer

 I’m a Business Analyst & Data Strategist, a Business co-owner with extensive experience in Data Anlaytics, Business Inteligence, Reporting, compliance and Risk Management.
-My experience expands from global financial institutions, scaling ventures, to mission-driven organizations. today I’m advancing into Data Engineering (DE)/ Cloud Data Engineering (CDE), building secure, scalable, and compliant data systems.
+My experience expands from global financial institutions, scaling ventures, to mission-driven organizations.

+Today, I’m advancing into Data Engineering (DE) and Cloud Data Engineering (CDE), expanding my foundation and strengthening my expertise in governance, automation, and scalable system design to deliver secure and compliant data enterprise-ready data solutions.

 My work blends precision with purpose: from governance and compliance to analytics and automation.
-Over the years, I’ve helped teams move from data chaos to     structured, actionable intelligence by building dashboards, pipelines, and transformation systems that drive growth and trust.
+Over the years, I’ve helped teams move from data chaos to     structured, actionable intelligence by building dashboards, data pipelines, and transformation systems that drive growth and trust.